-Climate Change’s Impact on Property Values
+Climate Change’s Impact

-Climate change is not only affecting the frequency and severity of natural disasters, but it is also having a significant impact on property values.
 The rising sea levels and increased flooding along the East Coast and Gulf Coast states have caused a staggering $15.9 billion loss in home value appreciation over the past 12 years.
 Homeowners in these areas are experiencing a decline in the value of their properties due to the constant threat of flooding.

 But it’s not just flooding that is impacting property values.
 The rising temperatures associated with climate change can lead to increased utility bills and water shortages.
 These factors, combined with higher home insurance premiums, can make owning a home more expensive and less desirable, ultimately affecting property values.